The Linera banner

 Overview

-The Linera toolchain consist of two crates:
+The Linera toolchain consists of two crates:

 • linera-sdk is the main library to program Linera applications in Rust.
-It also includes the Wasm test runner binary linera-wasm-test-runner.

 Linux x86 64-bitMac OS (M1 / M2)Mac OS (x86)Windows